Modern Slavery Policy

 2. Organisation Structure

-This statement covers the activities of the DUAL Group which is headquartered in the UK and has over 560 employees in entities across the world.
+This statement covers the activities of the Hyperion Insurance Group which is headquartered in and has 4000 employees in entities across the world.

 3. Relevant Policies